dennisinteractive/lazyadslot/README.txt

-Module: Taboola DFP Native
+Module: Lazy Loading Ad Slots

 Description
 ===========
-Provide a context reaction for integration with DFP Taboola native.
+Provide a context reaction which use the lazyadslot JS module.

 Installation
 ============